brantburnett/couchbase-index-manager/README.md

 - *-c couchbase://xxx* - Couchbase cluster, defaults to localhost
 - *-u username* - Username to connect to the Couchbase cluster
 - *-p password* - Password to connect to the Couchbase cluster
+- *--no-rbac* - Disable RBAC, required to connect to 4.x clusters
 - *--no-color* - Suppress color in output

 ## Sync Command